ebu/PlugIt/README.md

 ### /version
 /version is used to get the current version of the server API.
 The server must reply with an HTTP 200 response and the object {result: 'Ok', version: '1', protocol: 'EBUio-PlugIt'}, for the current version, if everything is ok.

+### /mail
+/mail is used by the PlugIt client to send back to the server mails reply from users.
+He will send back, using a POST request the response_id provided with the API call to send the mail.

 ## Actions' methods
 The project can define multiples actions, and they are triggered from the templates.
 There is no definition of the available actions.
 The default action, called when the user arrive on the project page on EBUio is defined by a blank string. (root)